renpy/renpy/sphinx/source/config.rst

     with no arguments when the user attempts to dismiss a :ref:`say statement <say-statement>`.
 If this function returns true, the dismissal is allowed, otherwise it is ignored.

+.. var:: config.say_layer = "screens"

+    The layer the say screen is shown on.

 .. var:: config.say_menu_text_filter = None